MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-visio-addin-troubleshoot.md

 This problem occurs because the status of the document components is set to refresh automatically.
 To suppress the warnings, select **Don't show this message again**.

 ### You cannot re-install the Visio Add-in
-If you delete the Operations Manager Visio Add-in by using the Visio Trust Center, you cannot add it again later.
+If you delete the Operations Manager Visio Add-in by using the Visio Trust Center, you can't add it again later.

 This behavior occurs by design in Visio.
 Before you can add the Operations Manager Visio Add-in again, uninstall it by using Add/Remove Programs (or Programs and Features) in the Control Panel, and then reinstall it.